 Andrea Picard Boecker

-Violin, Assistant to the YPSP Coordinator, Preparatory String Accompanist Coordinator, PCVP Assistant, Conservatory Chamber Music Adjunct Faculty
+Violin, Co-Director of YPSP, PCVP Assistant, Conservatory Chamber Music Adjunct Faculty

 Violinist Andréa Picard Boecker’s musical and social involvement has brought her to perform in the most diverse venues, from Carnegie Hall to the slums of Delhi, India.
 As a recitalist and chamber player, Picard Boecker has been heard in Italy, France, Hungary and across the United States and Canada.
 Her thoughtful performances have been applauded in masterclasses by internationally acclaimed musicians such as Maxim Vengerov, Vadim Repin, Gil Shaham and Léonidas Kavakos.